TGAC/grassroots-user-docs/services/field_trial/submit_plots.md

 The spreadsheet contains:

- * **Sowing date**: Sowing date of the plot.
+ * **Sowing date**: Sowing date of the plot in the format YYYY-MM-DD.
 If left blank, then the *Sowing date* specified for the Study will be used.
- * **Harvest date**: Harvest date of the plot.
+ * **Harvest date**: Harvest date of the plot in the format YYYY-MM-DD.
 If left blank, then the *Harvest date* specified for the Study will be used.
  * **Width**: This is the width, in metres, of each plot.
 If left blank, then the *Plot width* specified for the Study will be used.
  * **Length**: This is the length, in metres, of each plot.
 If left blank, then the *Plot length* specified for the Study will be used.
  * **Rack ID** *: The ID of the rack.
 This is a number given to uniquely identify each rack in the Study similar to a primary key in a database.